 What if I was working or I was on-the-clock at the time of my accident?

 Depending on the specific facts of your case, you may be able to make a workers’ compensation claim and file a lawsuit in civil court against at-fault third parties (non-employer).
-Fortunately, we have you covered as we also have a workers’ compensation department with extensive experience and success handling all types of workers’ comp cases.
-For more information on workers’ compensation department, please click here.
+Fortunately, we have you covered as we not only have expert auto accident lawyers on staff, we also have a workers’ compensation department with extensive experience and success handling all types of workers’ comp cases.

 How our expert auto accident attorneys can help you